future-proof-tn/randev-guide/docs/user-guide/index.md

    -Password
    -Surname
    -Name
-   -Phone number
+   -Phone number that you have to verify with an SMS that you recieve with 6 numbers in it.
    -An optional birthdate

 ## Logging into the application

-There are multiple ways to login into the application.
+There are three ways to login into the application.

+-Login with Google
+ --Open the Randev application
+ --Click on the dropdown menu icon
+ --Click on login
+ --Click on continue with Google

+-Login with Facebook
- -First of all you need to open the application
+ --Open the Randev application
- -click on the menu dropdown icon
+ --Click on the dropdown menu icon
- -click on login.
+ --Click on login

-as soon as you are in the Login page, you will see multiple choices.
-  -The first one of them is to continue with Google.
-With one simple click and you are logged in.
-  -The second option is to continue with Facebook.
+ --Click on continue with Facebook

-  -The last option to login is to use the sign in with Email option that requires you to already have an account.
-Which if you do not have you can use the create an account option to make one.
+ -Login with an account
+ --Open the Randev application
+ --Click on the dropdown menu icon
+ --Click on login
+ --Click on continue with email and to do this you must create an account like the previous section shows then enter the right email and password

 <p align="center"><img src=./img/Login.jpg><p>

 ## Searching for a store

 One of the exciting features Randev has is the search for a store feature

+### Quick search

   -need to open the application
   -click on the search button that is on top of the page.